 Some 6 million South Africans live with arthritis and more than 68% of people over the age of 65 live with daily joint pain.
 Many accept this as part of the natural ageing process - suffering in silence.

 These symptoms may be short-lived, for example after a minor operation, following an injury or associated with the menstrual period in young women, or they may become long-term and persistent such as experienced by people with arthritis.

-It is worthwhile, however, to speak to a doctor for advice if you or if a family member suffers from persistent or intermittent joint pain.
-This is because there are many different types of arthritis and new treatments are continually being made available as research provides more answers to these chronic and debilitating conditions.
 A doctor may prescribe painkillers such as non-steroidal anti-inflammatories.
 It is very important to stick to the directions of use on the package inserts of any prescribed medication.

 Also, it is important in some forms of arthritis to start treatment early, as this helps to slow the progression of the disease.
 So even if you think you just have a ‘bit of arthritis’ speak to your doctor as blood tests or X-rays may be needed to identify your type of arthritis.

 Read: 14 foods that cause gout

 Applying heat to the affected joints may help to reduce pain and stiffness.
 Superficial heat applied by use of hot packs, infrared radiation or hydrotherapy may lessen pain and swelling and improve flexibility.
 Transcutaneous electrical nerve stimulation (TENS), usually done by a physiotherapist, is also useful for lessening pain and stiffness in arthritis.

 Note: Cold therapy is only used in the 24 to 48 hours following an acute injury.
 Cold therapy may be applied to the skin through the use of ice packs, cold baths or vapour coolant sprays.